Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections: Introduction

-Several behavioral change SIR models have been proposed prior to the occurrence of the COVID-19 pandemic (see Funk et al \cite{funk2010modelling} and Verelst et al \cite{verelst2016behavioural} for reviews of behavioral change modeling approaches published through 2015).
-The onset of the pandemic brought increased attention towards epidemic modeling, however, a recent review found only 38\% of models attempted to incorporate human behavior \cite{lee2025review}.
-Additionally a large majority of the behavioral change literature both pre- and post-COVID-19 focused on model-specification and simulation, and not on performing parameter estimation using observed data \cite{funk2010modelling, verelst2016behavioural, lee2025review}.
+Several behavioral change SIR models have been proposed prior to the occurrence of the COVID-19 pandemic (see \cite{funk2010modelling} and \cite{verelst2016behavioural} for reviews of behavioral change modeling approaches published through 2015).
+The onset of the pandemic brought increased attention towards epidemic modeling, however, a recent review found only 38\% of models attempted to incorporate human behavior \citep{lee2025review}.
+Additionally a large majority of the behavioral change literature both pre- and post-COVID-19 focused on model-specification and simulation, and not on performing parameter estimation using observed data \citep{funk2010modelling, verelst2016behavioural, lee2025review}.
 In many cases, this is due to highly specified behavioral dynamics that are not supported by currently available data and therefore the associated behavioral parameters are difficult to estimate.
-Recently a stochastic Bayesian behavioral change modeling framework was developed where transmission is dynamically modified by a so-called `alarm' function, which captures time-varying changes in transmission that may be due to the population engaging in protective behaviors \cite{ward2023bayesian, ward2025framework}.
-This framework allows for inference on transmission and behavioral parameters using observed data.
-It has also been shown to provide superior model fit to outbreaks of COVID-19, Ebola, and Foot and Mouth Disease, compared to models ignoring behavioral change.
-Despite this success, these models rely on simplifying assumptions: the use of a standard SIR structure and a behavioral alarm that depends on only one measure of disease severity (incidence or prevalence).
+More broadly, recent work has highlighted that many epidemic models incorporate behavior exogenously (e.g., through mobility or other external data sources), but this can lead to poor estimation of disease dynamics \citep{rahmandad2022enhancing}.
+Thus, incorporating behavioral responses endogenously within an epidemic system has been identified as an important direction for improving estimation \citep{hamilton2024incorporating}.